Small Business HQ

 • Flexibility in management: LLCs are much easier to manage than S-Corporations.
 S-Corps are required by law to have a board of directors and hold regular meetings.
 Meanwhile, LLCs are member-managed and don’t have to do any of these activities to stay compliant.

-Profits are also divided according to ownership interests in a Limited Liability Company, but they can also be distributed separately.
+Profits are also divided according to ownership interests in an LLC, but they can also be distributed separately.

 Q2.
-What are the tax advantages of converting an S-Corp to an LLC?
+What are the tax advantages when you convert S-Corp to LLC?

-A. One of the main reasons entrepreneurs change their business structure to LLC is for tax purposes.
-The key tax benefits of changing your S-Corp to an LLC include:
+A. One of the main reasons entrepreneurs change their business framework to LLC is for tax purposes.
+The key tax benefits of changing your S-Corporation to an LLC include:

 • No capital gains tax: S-Corps are required to pay a capital gains tax after selling capital assets and investments.
 LLCs are not subject to this requirement and are free to sell their assets without any penalties.

 • Flexible taxation: The other tax benefit of the conversion process is the flexibility to choose how you want to be taxed.
-When you change your business structure and form a new LLC, you can opt to be taxed as a partnership, C-Corp, and even S-Corp.
+When you change your business structure and form a new LLC, you can opt to be taxed as a partnership, C-Corporation, or even S-Corp.
 Essentially, you’re free to choose the structure with the greatest tax advantages for your business.

 • Deductions for capital expenditure: S-Corps can’t deduct capital expenses when filing tax returns since the IRS doesn’t deem this to be necessary.
 However, LLCs can deduct capital expenditures such as equipment and machinery over one year.